The neuroscience major and musician who now works for the NIH reflects on his time on the Hill.

 “People listened; people engaged.
 The student questions were remarkably sophisticated, and tough.”

-— Journalist Benjamin Wittes, in Lawfare, on the civil discourse demonstrated by Kenyon students during a campus talk from former FBI Director James Comey.
+— Journalist Benjamin Wittes, in Lawfare, on the civil discourse demonstrated by Kenyon students during a campus talk from FBI Director James Comey.

 In every discipline, at every level, courses like these surprise, challenge and inspire.